 LFBK: Hey Lucy!
 Thanks for talking with us (BTW if it was only just past noon we would be talking AND sipping!)

 LFBK: We hear we are not only Brooklynite neighbors, you too have spent significant time across the Atlantic, is that right?

 Lucy: Yes.
 11-ish years, with a year break living in Italy and Germany.

 LFBK: Groovy!
 We both also live and work in Greenpoint/Williamsburg Brooklyn.
 What is your fave part of that?

 Lucy: The community, both in the neighborhoods and then within work the wine/food/restaurant community is always inspiring.

-In NYC communities are always changing and growing.
+LFBK: 100% In NYC communities are always changing and growing.
 It is so super to watch the evolution of expansion and inclusion take place.
 UVA, being so established knows that well I am sure.
-Can you give us a little history lesson in the shop?
+Can you give us a little history lesson on the shop?

 Lucy: Sure!
 We’ve been open about 13 years, first in the mall then on North 6th and now at Bedford & North 4th.
 Seeing Bedford Ave change so dramatically around us has been interesting but we have so many loyal customers that keep us thriving, we’re very lucky.

 LFBK: As General Manager and Buyer, how does your average day at UVA go down?